ximenafernandez/Finite-Topological-Spaces/README.md

 # Finite-Topological-Spaces

-This is a SAGE module for finite topological spaces.
+This is a SAGE module for Finite Topological Spaces.
 We refer to [1] for the theoretical background and proofs of the correctness of the algorithms.

 [1] Fernández, X. L.